-In the latest instalment of our executive series on the blog Nigel Clarke, Global SVP of EMEA & APAC, discusses the value of understanding the actual utilisation of your organisation’s real estate and the effect a growing mobile workforce can have.
+In the latest installment of our executive series on the blog Nigel Clarke, Global SVP of EMEA & APAC, discusses the value of understanding the actual utilization of your organization’s real estate and the effect a growing mobile workforce can have.

 The Mobile Workforce, Actual Utilisation, & Your Corporate Real Estate

 Chances are, like many other organisations, the way you work is changing.
 Business travel, off-site meetings, vacations, leaves of absence, telecommuting, and other factors are now leaving up to 60% of workspace un-used.
 The same desks, offices, and meeting rooms that were once used have become victims of an increasingly mobile workforce.
 The important thing is that your organisation looks at this as an opportunity and not a problem.

 With the technology available to more accurately understand actual versus planned space utilisation, the opportunity to create savings attached to your corporate real estate is greater than ever before.

 In the past organisations relied on room and space reservation systems and bed checks to understand space utilisation.
 Unfortunately by relying solely on room scheduling systems real estate professionals were only able to see when rooms and workspaces were scheduled and reserved to be used, not if they were actually used.
 The final piece of the puzzle is really an occupancy detection solution that can provide actual utilisation data.
 By understanding what rooms and workspaces are actually being used or going un-used your organisation will be able to see what rooms and workspaces are no longer needed or can be repurposed to be used more efficiently.